vah13/Win_ZIP_password/README.md

 ## TODO

 Need to
-1. Get all ZIP files paths from explorer.exe memory and extract passwords
+1. Get all ZIP files paths from explorer.exe and extract passwords
-2. Analyze password storage
+2. Analyze password storage (**because if you kill explorer.exe process and run it, the method works**)

 ## Useful for
 CTF/Forensic